KevinVerre/kevins-guide-to-git/README.txt

 Other programs are built on top of Git and creatively take advantage of git's abilities to keep different versions of files in sync.
 For example, Ruby on Rail's package manager "RubyGems" uses Git repos to store and share code.

-Topic A. Future work.
-Future topics to write about:

-Concept: Working with Remote branches
-Concept: Merging branches
-Concept: Combining branches and commits with rebase
-Concept: Managing conflicts
-Concept: What happens when you resolve a conflict?

-Topic B. Commands you should know.
+Topic A. Commands you should know.

 git “command” --help
      Git will show you the Help page for the command if you add --help